 Tsukimi (moon-viewing) festivals are one of the oldest festivals in Japan, with a history of more than 1000 years.
 Maybe not as exciting or bustling as hanami, the tsukimi moon festival is usually more formal and traditional, with just a few seasonal snacks and the moon as its primary focus.

 Let’s head back to the old days to briefly learn about this celebration’s origin and how Japanese people celebrate this festival!

-The Origin of Tsukimi Festival
+The Origin of the Tsukimi Festival

 Many temples and shrines across Japan celebrate the Tsukimi event with performances such as traditional dances and recitations from the Heian period.
 Some famous gardens even mimic the old festivals with a service providing moon-viewing in large yachts.
-Here, you can enjoy this shimmering, magical full moon over the water with your loved ones.
+You can enjoy this shimmering, magical full moon over the water with your loved ones.